ropensci-archive/opendata/CONTRIBUTING.md

     If you don't, follow the error messages to fix.
 If you can't figure out how to fix, just send the PR anyway, and the maintainer will fix.

-    If you changed anything in the `OpenData.ctv` file, repeat step 3 to remake files.
+    If you changed anything in the `opendata.md` file, repeat step 3 to remake files.
 If everything was fine, proceed.
 5. Push back up to your account, then send a pull request to `ropensci/OpenData`

 ## Submit an issue